benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 13.md

 	- $name \rightarrow addr, favBeer$
 	- $beersLiked \rightarrow manf$

+### Key
+For the same schema, $\{name, beersLiked\}$ is a key.

+To add a key, we can simply assert a key $K$.
+Alternatively, we can assert functional dependencies and deduce keys by systematic exploration.

+## Closure Test

 ### Quiz Questions
+- A **functional dependency** is either many-to-one, or one-to-one
 - A **superkey** is a subset which determines all attributes.
 -